Preparation for Accepted International Visiting Students

-If you are unable to arrange a time to meet earlier, please arrive at 1066 Bondurant Hall at 8:00 am on the first day of your elective.
+If you are unable to arrange a time to meet earlier, please arrive at (321 South Columbia Street Chapel Hill, NC) UNC School of Medicine at room 1066 Bondurant Hall at 8:00 am on the first day of your elective (another location will likely be emailed to you a few days before the elective begins, but if not you should report to 1066 Bondurant Hall).
 You will need to fill out some paperwork, get your ID badge and complete any needed immunizations at that time, as well as learn some of the specifics of our program.
-Please also write down your Personal Identification Number (PID) which will be in the acceptance letter from Leanne Shook.
+Please also write down your Personal Identification Number (PID) which will be sent to you a few weeks before your elective start date.
 This will be an important number to know during your time at UNC.
 Refer to the IVS Student Guide for helpful information and answers to common questions students have when beginning an elective at UNC.
 After the initial requirements are completed, you will then go to the location listed for your individual elective.
-This interactive map may help you locate your elective within the hospital.

 Here is a link to a full-sized campus map (Slow to load.
 Bondurant Hall is in section G16): http://www.maps.unc.edu/CampusMaps/PdfMaps/CampusMapIndexed2005_11x17.pdf